belwals/git-tag-helper/README.md

-## Git Tag Helper
+# Auto-Generated Git Tag Script

-This shell script simplifies the git tagging process by providing an easy-to-use command for generating and pushing tags to the remote repository.
-The script enhances efficiency by utilizing the last git commit timestamp for generating the git tag.
-Additionally, if the current branch is not the main or master branch, it includes the branch name in the generated tag.
+This script automates the process of generating Git tags based on the last commit timestamp and branch name, simplifying version control in your Git workflow.
+This script is ideal for developers familiar with Git.

-## Features
+## Benefits:
-  * Tag Generation:
-     *   Utilizes the last git commit timestamp for generating tags.
-     *   Includes the branch name in the tag if it is not the main or master branch.
+- Reduce errors in manual tag creation.
+- Ensure consistent tag format across branches.
+- Improve traceability between versions.

 ## Installation

 1. Copy the script to the bin directory:
    *  Linux/Mac:
       ```
-      # Create bin directory if it doesn't exist
+      # Create a user-specific bin directory if it doesn't exist
-      mkdir -p ~/bin
+      mkdir -p ~/.local/bin
       # Copy the script to the bin directory
-      cp tag-helper.sh ~/bin
+      cp version_script.sh ~/.local/bin
-      cd ~/bin
+      cd ~/.local/bin
-      chmod +x tag-helper.sh
+      chmod +x version_script.sh
       ```
 2. Update the command for runtime:
-   * Open your shell configuration file (e.g., ~/.zshrc) using a text editor.
+   * Open your shell configuration file (e.g., ~/.zshrc) using a text editor or by below command.
-     ```
-     vim ~/.zshrc
-     ```
    * Add the following alias to the file:
      ```
-     alias tag=~/bin/tag-helper.sh
+     alias tag=~/bin/version_script.sh
      ```
    * Save the file and source the updated configuration:
      ```